-Dr. Mi is the recipient of Distinguished Teaching Award and Distinguished Research Award of the University of Michigan Dearborn.
-He is a recipient of the 2007 IEEE Region 4 Outstanding Engineer Award, IEEE Southeastern Michigan Section Outstanding Professional Award, and the SAE Environmental Excellence in Transportation (E2T) Award.
+Dr. Mi is the recipient of the “Distinguished Teaching Award” and “Distinguished Research Award” of the University of Michigan Dearborn.
+He is a recipient of the 2007 IEEE Region 4 “Outstanding Engineer Award,” “IEEE Southeastern Michigan Section Outstanding Professional Award.” and the “SAE Environmental Excellence in Transportation (E2T) Award.”
 He was also a recipient of the National Innovation Award and the Government Special Allowance Award from the China Central Government.
-In December 2007, he became a Member of Eta Kappa Nu, which is the Electrical and Computer Engineering Honor Society, for being “a leader in education and an example of good moral character.”
-Two of his papers won the 2015 and 2016 IEEE Transactions on Power Electronics Best Paper Award.
+He received three Best Paper Awards from IEEE Transactions on Power Electronics and two Power Electronics Prize Letter Awards.
+In 2019, he received the IEEE Power Electronics Emerging Technology Award.
+He was named Distinguished Professor of SDSU in 2022 and won the IEEE Vehicle and Transportation Systems Technology Achievement Award in 2023.